ArangoDB-Community/pyArango/README.rst

 You can do it either from a Document or an Edges collection:

 .. code:: python

   # in edges
   myDocument.getInEdges(myConnections)
- myConnection.getInEdges(myDocument)
+  myConnections.getInEdges(myDocument)

   # out edges
   myDocument.getOutEdges(myConnections)
- myConnection.getOutEdges(myDocument)
+  myConnections.getOutEdges(myDocument)

   # both
   myDocument.getEdges(myConnections)
- myConnection.getEdges(myDocument)
+  myConnections.getEdges(myDocument)

   #you can also of ask for the raw json with
   myDocument.getInEdges(myConnections, rawResults = True)
   #otherwise Document objects are retuned in a list